RoddoWasHere/ProductsAPI/README.md

 # Products API
 ## Requirements
-These are the versions they were created with so higher version may still work
+These are the versions they were created with so higher versions may still work
 - Python @ 3.7.0
 - PIP @ 10.0.1
 - MySQL @ 15.1